Automation API

 | Value type | Must be strings or numbers |

-Custom data sent via the API is available throughout the workflow:
+Custom data sent via the API is available throughout the automation:

 - Email nodes: Use